Urgently carry out evacuation of Indian students from Ukraine: Rahul Gandhi to govt | Politics

 Urgently carry out evacuation of Indian students from Ukraine: Rahul Gandhi to govt

-Congress leader Rahul Gandhi on Saturday highlighted the plight of Indian students stranded in Ukraine and appealed to the central government to carry out their evacuation urgently.He shared a video of some Indian students from Karnataka who were stuck in a bunker in the country, which is under attack from the Russian forces.Visuals of Indian students in bunkers are disturbing.
+Congress leader Rahul Gandhi on Saturday highlighted the plight of Indian students stranded in Ukraine and appealed to the Central government to evacuate them urgently.He shared a video of some Indian students from Karnataka who were stuck in a bunker in the country, which is under attack from the Russian forces.The former Congress chief also sent a letter to External Affairs Minister S Jaishankar, urging him to take immediate steps to bring back thousands of Indians from Wayanad stranded in Ukraine.Visuals of Indian students in bunkers are disturbing.

 - Country: